 Civil engineers are on New Zealand’s skill shortage lists, so if you have a full-time job offer – and the right experience and qualifications – it may be easier to apply for a visa.

-They may be working on large-scale infrastructure projects, or on groundbreaking projects with many technical challenges – such as contributing to the post-earthquake rebuild of the Canterbury region.
+You may be working on large-scale infrastructure projects, some of them groundbreaking projects with many technical challenges, such as rebuilding after earthquakes.
 Overseas-trained civil engineers often say the work in New Zealand is more varied than back home.

-Or they may be working on smaller projects that enable them to stay involved in the process from beginning to end, broadening their range of skills.
+Or you may be working on smaller projects that let you stay involved in the process from beginning to end, broadening your skill set.

-New Zealand consistently rates at the top of lists of the world’s most peaceful and least corrupt countries.
+New Zealand consistently tops the lists of the world’s most peaceful and least corrupt countries.
 While feeling safe is a luxury in many places, it's one that New Zealanders are accustomed to.
 Our strict border controls and low level of crime means safer communities, greater personal freedom and peace of mind for you and your family.

-New Zealand ranked second on the 2017 Global Peace Index of safest countries to live and topped Transparency International’s 2017 Corruption Perception Index.
+New Zealand ranked second on the 2020 Global Peace Index of safest countries to live (just behind Iceland) and along with Denmark was rated the world’s least corrupt country in Transparency International’s 2020 Corruption Perception Index.

 If you have a family, New Zealand is probably one of the best choices you could make.
-Along with affordable, quality education, your children will be able to get close to nature and enjoy an incredibly diverse range of activities.
+Along with affordable, quality education, we give children the opportunity to get close to nature and enjoy a diverse range of healthy sport, recreation, and adventure activities.

 It’s why so many Kiwis living abroad come back home when it’s time to start nesting.
 They know that children here enjoy many things other countries just can’t offer.